-The Commission staff will also, in 2018, work with the State, local transit operators, and local governments in the prioritization and selection of projects for FHWA CMAQ and TAP funding and FTA Section 5310 funding, and the allocation to Milwaukee area transit operators of FTA Sections 5307/5340, 5337, and 5339 transit capital funding allocated to the Milwaukee urbanized area.
+The Commission staff will also, in 2019, work with the State, local transit operators, and local governments in the prioritization and selection of projects for FHWA STBG and TAP funding and FTA Section 5310 funding, and the allocation to Milwaukee area transit operators of FTA Sections 5307/5340, 5337, and 5339 transit capital funding allocated to the Milwaukee urbanized area.
 The Commission may also, upon request, assist the State and local governments within the Region in the prioritization of local and county projects for FHWA TAP and Highway Safety Improvement Program (HSIP) funding that is available to such projects statewide.

-Commission staff will complete work on a safety implementation plan that was initiated in 2016, and that will identify a list of intersections and corridors along the arterial street and highway system with the most severe crash rates in the Region.
+Commission staff will complete work on an safety implementation plan that will identify a list of intersections and corridors along the arterial street and highway system with the most severe crash rates in the Region.

-Commission staff will complete work on the quadrennial update to the Regional Transportation Operations Plan, that was largely completed in 2017.
+Commission staff will complete work on an update to the Regional Transportation Operations Plan.